ChildsplayOSU/bogl-editor/README.md

 * [terminal-in-react](https://github.com/nitin42/terminal-in-react)

 ## Installation
+- Install [Stack](https://docs.haskellstack.org/en/stable/README/), which is required for building the language and backend itself.
+- Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you don't already have it.
+- Ensure that you are running a recent version of node by checking `node --version` against the [current node releases](https://nodejs.org/en/).
+- From this project root, run `npm run setup` once.
+This will clone, build, and install the backend for you.

-Requires ability to run [Spiel-Lang](https://github.com/The-Code-In-Sheep-s-Clothing/Spiel-Lang.git).
-To install, run `npm run setup`.
-Then, to start the front-end and back-end servers, run `npm run startProduction`.
+- To start the front-end and back-end servers, you can run `npm run startProduction`.
+You should have a browser window open up, and you can select the Editor tab to start coding.

 ## Tutorial